 There were numerous tight shots in Old, so much so that characters fell out of frame.
 Deliberate?
 Unknown, but another overused technique was the over-the-shoulder shot from behind an aging character in order to surprise us with a radical change in appearance.
 That’s just clumsy.
 Walk out from behind a rock, pop up from a crashing wave, don’t just stand facing away from the camera.

 From the trailer you’re already aware that the cast of characters on a beautiful, magical beach is aging at a rapid rate.
 As a result, any cut or scrape heals almost instantly.
 Why then is Mid-Size Sedan getting nose bleeds that won’t stop?
-This is never explained.
+This is explained but adds little to the story.
 And have you noticed that the Hollywood nose bleed has become the hallmark of something far more serious going wrong, as if your nose is the barometer of unseen maladies?

 I’ll chalk this disaster up to the negative effects of a one-year pandemic lockdown for M. Night.
 But I think he’s suffering from something far worse – his own notion that he’s amazing.
 Don’t box office receipts eventually take care of that?
 Maybe one decent film every four attempts can keep you bankrolled in Hollywood, especially if it’s your money and you’re the Producer.

 One casting note: most stars are relatively unknown, but if you’re a fan of Clint Eastwood’s daughter Francesca, she has a small role.
 Her roles will likely remain small.